keyboardKnight700/Advent-Calendar/README.md

 ## Installation

-1. Clone this repository
+1. See the webapp live at: https://keyboardknight700.github.io/Advent-Calendar/
-2. open the "Advent-Calendar" folder in the VS Code and go live.
+2. Clone this repository, open the "Advent-Calendar" folder in the VS Code and go live.

 ## Usage